Sami activist sets up camp outside Norway parliament to protest wind turbines

 Norway's supreme court in October 2021 ruled that two wind farms built at Fosen in central Norway, part of Europe's largest onshore wind farm, violated Sami rights under international conventions.
 But the turbines remain in operation today.

+The Fosen case is one of many conflicts that Norway has yet to resolve, with climate change and technology enabling mineral extraction, energy production and tourism while also threatening traditional ways of life.

+The government has said that the supreme court, while ruling that the licenses of the two farms were illegal, did not give instructions on what to do next and that the conflict should be resolved through talks.

 "It has been 700 days of human rights abuse and the Norwegian state has not done anything to stop it.
-So I have chosen to come here and set up camp until the human rights abuse stops," Mihkkal Haetta, 22, told Reuters, dressed in a traditional Sami gakti worn inside out as a sign of protest.
+So I have chosen to come here and set up camp until the human rights abuse stops," Sami activist Mihkkal Haetta, 22, told Reuters, dressed in a traditional gakti outfit worn inside out as a sign of protest.

 "I believe that there is only one solution and that is to tear down the wind turbines at Fosen."